Multilingualism

 </div>

-Velocity variables can be embedded in all language constants of the type "Language constant is evaluated as velocity expression" when used on application pages.
-For this to work correctly, the variable needs to be available in the page context.
-In the following example, the variable ""$Rooms"" is written into the text to add a dynamic statement - the number of rooms - to the static text.
+In all language constants of the type "Language constant is evaluated as a Velocity expression," Velocity variables can be embedded when used on application pages.
+For this to work correctly, the variable must be available in the page context.
+In the following example, the variable $Rooms is embedded in the text so that the plain text is supplemented with a dynamic value—in this case, the number of rooms.

 Constant text: